T. G. Sheppard: Career

 In 1985, he moved from Warner Bros. to Columbia Records.
 After just missing the top 20 with "Fooled Around and Fell in Love" (a remake of the Elvin Bishop hit), he returned to the top 10, with his biggest success during this time frame coming with 1986's "Strong Heart" (the last of his No. 1 hits, as it turned out).
 Three more songs peaked at No. 2 in 1987: "Half Past Forever (Till I'm Blue in the Heart)", "You're My First Lady", and "One for the Money".

 Sheppard's success continued until about 1988, when rootsy neo-traditionalist artists began to eclipse more polished pop-country artists.
 In 1995, he took a two-year hiatus from the road to perform exclusively for eight months a year at T.G.
 Sheppard's Theater in the Smokies, a state-of-the-art theater in the heart of the Great Smoky Mountains.
 When the theater was sold in 1997, he returned to the road.
 He continued to tour and play throughout the 1990s, but did not sign a new record contract, and did not release any new material until 1997.
 His 2002 live release, T.G.
 Sheppard: Live at Billy Bob's, found Sheppard performing his classic hits for an enthusiastic crowd at the famed honky tonk in Fort Worth, Texas.
 Sheppard released Timeless in 2004, an album that had him singing songs from the big band era.
 In the mid to late 1980s, he was an associate sponsor on the No. 25 Folgers Chevrolet driven on the NASCAR Cup Series by Tim Richmond and Ken Schrader.
 In 1990, the Folgers sponsorship moved to Roush racing and driver Mark Martin.

 T.G.
 Sheppard currently tours throughout the year and, after a two-decade hiatus, he released a new single "I Wanna Live Like Elvis" in January 2019 with a new album set to be released at a later date.

-Sheppard was a friend of Elvis Presley's and hosts his own show on Sirius XM's Elvis Radio.
+Sheppard was a friend of Elvis Presley's and hosts his own show on SiriusXM's Elvis Radio.
 Sheppard's show was created to replace new broadcasts of disc jockey and Presley friend George Klein's show after Klein's death in 2019.